"Get up, damn it!" the trainer snarled as he set his foot over a downed Eevee.

 The Umbreon felt his head spinning and a cold shiver run through his spine but he didn't mind, he still rubbed his head against hers soothingly, "Don't worry, I'm going to be OK.
 Still...
 Could you tell me what happened?"

 Lin managed to wipe off her tears and looked at him with a puzzled expression, "You don't remember anything, do you?
 An Ariados attacked us.
-He paralyzed me and he was going to get me, but you pushed me out of the way and got you instead.
-I was able to stop him, but he still managed to bite you and inject you its venom."
+He paralyzed me and he was going to get me, but you pushed me out of the way and he got you instead.
+I was able to stop him, but he still managed to bite you and inject you with his venom."

 Ghost was a bit taken back by this, but after giving it some thought it made perfect sense: despite all poisons having the same purpose of gradually weakening their victim, the way they did so each time varied almost randomly.
 A strong poison would explain his head lightness, the cold shivers, the confusion and the intense thirst he was feeling, as well as even flashbacks and hallucinations in some cases.